emeraldhycient/packages-for-expo/README.md

 ## Feedback

-after installing rainbow-me in expo , go to node_modules and find node_modules/@rainbow-me then open the node_modules inside of it and delete the react native gesture handler
+after installing rainbow-me in expo , go to node_modules and find node_modules/@rainbow-me then open the node_modules inside of it and delete the react native gesture handler , if you also installed eact-native-reanimated go ahead and delete it from the node_modules above

 ## Demo